I2C Framework Expansion Card

 sudo -i

-The very first step should be setting up a few variables - disk, pool, host name, and user name.
+The very next step should be setting up a few variables - host, user name, and disk.
 This way we can use them going forward and avoid accidental mistakes.
-Just make sure to replace these values with ones appropriate for your system.
-I like to use upper-case for ZFS pool as that’s what will appear as password prompt.
-It just looks nicer and ZFS doesn’t care either way.

 blkdiscard -f $DISK